To freeze the slideshow, click any thumbnail below. All photos courtesy of NASA.

 We were all looking forward to a great adventure.

-We Had A Thruster Quad Failure And Still Managed To Get Here
+We Had a Thruster Quad Failure and Still Managed to Get There

 Here we are on our final approach to Skylab.